 Sohrab Erabi -سهراب اعرابی

-th after 26 days of search, apparently he has been shot on the 15th of June.
+He was a 19 years old high school student.
+His family found out about his death after 26 days of search, apparently he has been shot on the 15th of June.
 Source.
 More photos here and here are those from his funeral, the 13th of July.
 Since his death Sohrab became one of the most known martyrs, also because of his mother Parvin Fahimi, a very brave woman.

 The whole story:

-search, Parvin Fahimi finally discovered that her son Sohrab Arabi, 19, had been gunned down during the peaceful protest march from Tehran's Enghelab Square to Azadi Square on Jun.
+After a 26-day search, Parvin Fahimi finally discovered that her son Sohrab Arabi, 19, had been gunned down during the peaceful protest march from Tehran's Enghelab Square to Azadi Square on Jun.
 15.

-to publicly denounce what they believed were fraudulent election results reinstating Mahmoud Ahmadinejad as the president of Iran.
+That day, an estimated three million citizens rallied to publicly denounce what they believed were fraudulent election results reinstating Mahmoud Ahmadinejad as the president of Iran.

-mong hundreds of mourners, including family, friends, social activists and ordinary Iranians, Sohrab, who was in his last year of high school and preparing to enter university, was buried at Behesht Zahra Cemetery.
+On Monday, among hundreds of mourners, including family, friends, social activists and ordinary Iranians, Sohrab, who was in his last year of high school and preparing to enter university, was buried at Behesht Zahra Cemetery.

-a Soltan, a now-iconic victim of state violence whose death was captured on video and distributed widely on the internet, Sorhab has quickly come to be known as yet another symbol of the struggle of the Iranian people for freedom and justice.
+Like Neda Agha Soltan, a now-iconic victim of state violence whose death was captured on video and distributed widely on the internet, Sorhab has quickly come to be known as yet another symbol of the struggle of the Iranian people for freedom and justice.

 The news of Arabi's death was short and shocking, first appearing in various email listservs.

-e details of his death were still unclear, and despite a plea by family members not to publicise the developments until they could gain more information about the whereabouts of his body and arrange for a funeral, within a few hours the news of Sohrab's death became the hottest internet topic in Farsi language news sites.
+Though the details of his death were still unclear, and despite a plea by family members not to publicise the developments until they could gain more information about the whereabouts of his body and arrange for a funeral, within a few hours the news of Sohrab's death became the hottest internet topic in Farsi language news sites.

 Initially, reports indicated that Sohrab died as a result of torture while in custody in Evin prison, but it seems that he was gunned down during the protest on Jun.
 15. Officials have claimed that seven people were killed during that protest and, according to reports have told Sohrab's family that he was one of the seven.

-Sohrab disappeared, his mother, Parvin Fahimi, a social activist and a member of the group Mothers for Peace, went to Evin prison as well as a host of other locations, including to police stations and the Revolutionary Courts, to try to gain information about him.
+According to a family friend, after Sohrab disappeared, his mother, Parvin Fahimi, a social activist and a member of the group Mothers for Peace, went to Evin prison as well as a host of other locations, including to police stations and the Revolutionary Courts, to try to gain information about him.

-ng descriptions of Sohrab.
+The family also filed a missing person's report with the police, providing a description of Sohrab.
+On Jul.
+11, Fahimi was told to visit the Shapour police station, where she was shown several pictures of unidentified deceased individuals matching descriptions of Sohrab.
 Picture No. 12 was of her son (other reports say she was shown about 50 pictures and it took a while to find him, since they filed him in the wrong age group: at the moment of his death he was wearing a beard which made him look older).

 A statement issued by the International Campaign for Human Rights in Iran claims that while Sohrab was shot on Jun.
 15, his body "arrived at the coroner's office on 19 June, five days after his disappearance".
 According to the statement, it is not clear whether Sohrab died immediately as a result of the gunshot wound to his heart or if he was taken to hospital for treatment first.